-Locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, it's a Buddhist temple.
-As the name suggests, Wat Phra Kaew is home to the Emerald Buddha, making the temple one of the country's most spiritual destinations.
+This temple is also known locally as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram.
+It is a Buddhist temple, and as the name suggests, Wat Phra Kaew is home to the Emerald Buddha.

-The ancient temple was established in 1784 and is found on the same grounds as the famous Grand Palace.
-The ancient temple's architectural style is unique, reflecting the history and designs of over two centuries ago.
+Wat Phra Kaew was established in 1784 and is found on the same grounds as the famous Grand Palace.
+The ancient temple's unique architectural style reflects the history and designs of over two centuries ago.

 Explore Khaosan Road

 In the past, this location was used as a rice market, but it became home to a more diverse range of stalls over time.
 Along with market stalls, the street also features lots of bars and restaurants.
 Most of these are affordable and stay open until late.